Rational degree is polynomially related to degree: Rational degree lower bound

 \section{Rational degree lower bound}

 Key to our proof is the use of \emph{minimum} block sensitivity over elements of $f^{-1}(b)$ as an intermediary complexity measure.
 As far as we are aware, this measure has not been previously leveraged in the literature.\footnote{The closest measure that has appeared in the literature may be the minimum certificate complexity, see, e.g., \cite{composition_tal_2013,kill_odonnell_2014,fourier_arunachalam_2021}.
-We thank Ronald de Wolf for bringing this measure to our attention.} The next two lemmas show how the measure can be used both as a lower bound and as (part of) an upper bound.
+We thank Ronald de Wolf for bringing this measure to our attention.
+This measure will serve to motivate the approach in \cref{sec:improved_lower_bound}.} The next two lemmas show how the measure can be used both as a lower bound and as (part of) an upper bound.